 1984 – 1992

-Engagements for EILANA LAPPALAINEN during the 2014-15 season include concerts in Mexico, Italy, and Orlando, Florida, as well as the title role in Cherubini’s Medea.
-She returns to OSJ in May 2015 as a featured artist in the Irene Dalis Memorial Concert.
+Engagements for EILANA LAPPALAINEN during the 2014-15 season included concerts in Mexico, Italy, and Orlando, Florida, as well as the title role in Cherubini’s Medea.
+She returned to OSJ in May 2015 as a featured artist in the Irene Dalis Memorial Concert.

 Recent performances include Tatjana’s aria in Eugene Onegin, Il Tramonto and a Puccini gala singing selections from Madama Butterfly, Tosca and Turandot with the International Festival of the Aegean.
 In June 2014, she was presented in a DVD in Warsaw singing Beethoven’s “Ah Perfido”.
 In Bari, Italy, she sang Wagner’s Wesendonck-Lieder, and in Mexico, Mahler’s Fourth Symphony.